-Lauren is responsible for managing BUDMC commercial contracts and research projects.
-Including financial management budgeting and spend across our UK and overseas activities.
+Lucy is responsible for managing BUDMC commercial contracts and research projects, including financial management budgeting and spend across our UK and overseas activities.

-She contributes to professional practice outputs including working on deliverables for the World Bank, BAE Systems and the UK FCDO.
+She contributes to professional practice outputs including working on deliverables for clients such as the World Bank, BAE Systems and the UK FCDO.

-She oversees bidding activity on behalf of the Centre working closely with the Universities Legal Department and Research and Development Office.
+She oversees bidding activity on behalf of the Centre working closely with the University's Legal Department and Research and Development Office.